joffrey-bion/idle-planet-miner-helper/README.md

 ### Algorithm

 1. define a set of possible actions from the current state
-    - if all planets have a mine rate lower than the ship/cargo combo
     - upgrade a planet's mine
+    - upgrade a planet's ship
+    - upgrade a planet's cargo
     - research an unlocked project
     - buy an unlocked planet
-    - if a planet's mine rate is too high for the ship/cargo, limit the possible actions to just:
-        - upgrade that planet's ship
-        - upgrade that planet's cargo
+    - unlock the next smelt recipe
+    - unlock the next craft recipe
+    - (build a new smelter)
+    - (build a new crafter)
 2. for each available action:
     - calculate its cost in money and the time it takes
         - if it requires an instant payment, then take the price as cost, and the time is 0
         - if it requires resources
             - find the equivalent cost given the current market
-            - compute the time it takes to smelt/craft the resource (recursively) (NOTE: this can be done up front for all recipes)
+            - compute the time it takes to smelt/craft the resource (recursively)
+                - it is roughly the max between craft time and smelt time
+                - each of craft time and smelt time can be roughly divided by the number of smelters/crafters available
     - compute the galaxy's state if the action is taken
     - compute the difference between the current galaxy's income and the target galaxy's income
         - if the diff is 0, it means the action is likely to be unlocking something for later